MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/index.md

 # acxevents.h header

-This header is used by the ACX audio class extensions.
+The acxevents header is used by the ACX audio class extensions.

+An AcxEvent represents an asynchronous notification available at the driver level.
+Events can be added to AcxCircuits, AcxStreams, AcxElements and AcxPins.
+Internally, they are exposed as KS events to upper layers.

+TBD - It would be good to discuss when you would want to use acx events and for what purpose.

 For more information, see: